Robin-WZQ/TwT/README.md

 # Towards Invisible Backdoor Attack on Text-to-Image Diffusion Models

-We propose an attack method based on syntax structures that exhibits **strong resistance to detection methods**.
+We propose an attack method based on syntax structures that exhibits **strong resistance to advanced detection methods**.

 ## 👀 Overview